SachinAthu/auth_refresh_token_react_django/README.md

 #### frontend1 - periodically checks the token and update it using the refresh token.
 In this method, we must know the token timeout(lifetime) that configured from the backend.

 #### frontend2 - use axios interceptors to check token and refresh token

+#### frontend3 - use fetch custom interceptor to check token and refresh token